PaYS PARTNER RESPONSIBILITIES

 PaYS Signing Ceremonies

-In most instances a relationship develops between the local Army Recruiting Battalion, college ROTC program and the PaYS partner during the partnership process.
-The Army Recruiting Battalion will coordinate a signing ceremony to promote the partnership between the US Army and the partner company.
-The Army Recruiting Battalion public affairs officer may contact the partner's internal media coordinator to arrange local and possibly national media coverage.
-This partnership says to the American public as well as to your local community that employers support our troops and are looking for the values and qualities that each individual Soldier has instilled in them by the US Army.
+In most instances a relationship develops between the local Army Recruiting Battalion, ARNG Recruiting and Retention Battalion or the college ROTC program and the PaYS partner during the partnership process.
+The Army PaYS marketing analyst will coordinate a signing ceremony with the Army Recruiting Battalion/ARNG Recruiting and Retention Battalion and partner to promote the partnership between the U.S. Army and the partner company.
+This partnership says to the American public as well as to your local community that employers support our troops and are looking for the values and qualities that each individual Soldier has instilled in them by the U.S. Army.

 This positive public relations event is again a great way to let the nation as well as people in your community know that your company values our Army's Soldiers and the assets they bring back to your company as well as your community.